A Europe-based startup approached us about creating a fashion publishing platform.

 With the growth of the internet, it’s becoming increasingly difficult to find good quality information online as it takes tons of time to choose trustworthy sources.
 Why not take expert’s advice that you may find in one place – a fashion blogging platform – for fashion lovers big and small.

 Uniting all fashionistas under one roof would give them a golden opportunity to read, like, share, search, tag, comment on articles, as well as follow, or even become bloggers.
 Integration with a third party would also allow fashion writers to monetize their work by utilizing affiliate links.

 The specifications were sufficiently detailed from the start and the client (a UI/UX designer herself) came with a ready-made design.
 So the project planning stage didn’t take long, and we soon went into development.

 The platform owes its rich functionality to the following technological stack.

-The overall development process was version controlled on GitHub.
+The overall development process was version controlled by GitHub.
 The choice of a continuous integration development approach enabled smooth compilation and easy automatic deployment to the staging environment.
-For that purpose we created an infrastructure that included a CI server.
+For that purpose, we created an infrastructure that included a CI server.

 The web application contains these special features: